home-assistant/home-assistant.io/source/_components/sensor.transport_nsw.markdown

 {% configuration %}
 api_key:
-  description: Your API key for Open Data Transport NSW
+  description: Your API key for Open Data Transport NSW.
   required: true
   type: string
 stop_id:
-  description: The ID of the stop to get the information for
+  description: The ID of the stop to get the information for.
   required: true
   type: string
 route:
   description: Filter on bus route at the stop.
-This is the same as the bus number, e.g., `83`
+This is the same as the bus number, e.g., `83`.
   required: false
   type: string
 destination:
-  description: Useful for ferry or train stops to filter the destination of the sensor, e.g. `Circular Quay`
+  description: Useful for ferry or train stops to filter the destination of the sensor, e.g. `Circular Quay`.
   required: false
   type: string
 name: